ICAEW Chartered Accountant · UK M&A Advisory · London

 Months 2 to 4

-Confidential outreach to a targeted longlist of qualified buyers.
-NDAs, management presentations, and a structured indicative offer process designed to generate multiple bids and maintain competitive tension throughout.
+Confidential outreach to a targeted longlist of qualified strategic and PE buyers.
+NDAs, management presentations and a structured indicative offer process designed to generate multiple bids and hold competitive tension.

 3